-The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations, including any representations that have been received.
+The Local Planning Authority has acted positively and proactively in determining this application by assessing this proposal against planning policy and other mater considerations.
 It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework.